rpspringuel/hyphen-la/patterns/README.md

 This directory contains two sets of Latin hyphenation patterns:

+- `hyph.la.liturgical.txt` contains the patterns for hyphenation of liturgical Latin (used by recent Solesmes books), it is the most tested set of patterns
-- `hyph.la.etymology.txt` contains the patterns for medieval hyphenation considering etymology (as found in most liturgical books)
+- `hyph.la.etymology.txt` contains the patterns for medieval hyphenation considering etymology
-- `hyph.la.phonetic.txt` contains the patterns for "modern" (or ancient) hyphenation considering phonetic (used by recent Solesmes books)
+- `hyph.la.phonetic.txt` contains the patterns for "modern" (or ancient) hyphenation considering phonetic

 See [doc](../doc/) folder for more on the differences, and how to choose between the two.